aki2o/emacs-plsense/README.md

 ;; If there is the key, which you want to start completion of auto-complete.el, (add-to-list 'plsense-ac-trigger-command-keys "=")

+;; If you want to set different/same font-color, which is red in default, when completion using perl-completion.el, (setq plsense-plcmp-candidate-foreground-color nil)

 ;; Do setting recommemded configuration (plsense-config-default)